Reflex Sympathetic Dystrophy Syndrome

 compression or entrapment neuropathies, including carpal tunnel syndrome, caused by

-branches off the spinal cord and continues down into the thighs, legs, ankles, and feet.
+that branches off the spinal cord and continues down into the thighs, legs, ankles, and

-Sciatica is characterized by pain in the buttocks and can be caused by a number of factors.
+feet.
+Sciatica is characterized by pain in the buttocks and can be caused by a number

-Exertion, obesity, and poor posture can all cause pressure on the sciatic nerve.
-One
+of factors.
+Exertion, obesity, and poor posture can all cause pressure on the sciatic

-common cause of sciatica is a herniated disc (see Spine Basics in the Appendix).
+nerve.
+One common cause of sciatica is a herniated disc (see Spine Basics in the

-skin disorders, even the most common rashes.
-One of the most vexing neurological
+many skin disorders, even the most common rashes.
+One of the most vexing

-disorders is shingles or herpes zoster, an infection that often causes agonizing pain resistant
+neurological disorders is shingles or herpes zoster, an infection that often causes

 vasculitis, or inflammation of blood vessels;